TheWandrr/vedirect_to_mqtt/README.md

 	> sudo apt-get install libmosquitto-dev
 	> sudo apt-get install mosquitto-clients

 Ensuring that the mosquitto MQTT broker is functioning properly is beyond the scope of this document.
-There are plenty of other resources, but do make sure it's woring before proceeding.
+There are plenty of other resources, but do make sure it's working before proceeding.

 ### Installing